 NESA will only consider awarding special consideration in cases of illness and misadventure.
 These are defined as: Illness: Any sickness or injury that prevents a student from attending school

 Misadventure: Any unforeseen circumstance or incident that prevents a student from attending school.

-An ILLNESS-MISADVENTURE FORM is used when an assessment task is:
+An Illness/Misadventure exemption can be applied when an assessment task is:

 - Not submitted on time

 - Submitted incomplete

 - During extra-ordinary circumstances.